andbanman/mist/USERGUIDE.rst

 Data should be prepared to meet these requirements:

-- Arranged as *NxM* matrix, where each column is a variable and each row is a sample.
+- Arranged as *NxM* matrix of 32bit signed integer values, typically with each row a variable.
 - Continuous variables discretized into non-negative integer bins (for best performance, bins should be contiguous and start at 0).
 - Missing values represented by a negative integer.

-The program fails with an exception if a requirement is not met.

-Mist does not modify the input data to fit the requirements.
-We don’t wish to make any invisible changes to the data that could a) inadvertently introduce bias into the data, or b) make it difficult to reproduce or validate results outside Mist.
+Data can be parsed in row-major (the default, preferred) or column-major order.
+In row-major order each row is a variable; in column-major order each column is a variable.

-The data can be loaded from a CSV file ...
+Data can be read from a CSV file, and the parse order is set explicitly

 ::